sradics/digital-garden/_notes/Topic Map.md

 - **Digital Libraries:** Helps in organizing and accessing digital library resources.
 - **Knowledge Management:** Supports knowledge management practices in organizations.

-For more detailed insights, refer to the literature notes in [[S01 Personal/030-039 Areas/32 Zettelkasten/Literature notes/Book notes/Kindle/Mayer-e-Learning and the Science of Instruction.md|e-Learning and the Science of Instruction]].
+For more detailed insights, refer to the literature notes in [[Mayer-e-Learning and the Science of Instruction|e-Learning and the Science of Instruction]].

 ## How Topic Maps Work